ayondeyy/download_python_with_pip/README.md

 #### 4. Testing pip:

-- If virutal environment is activated:
+- If virtual environment is activated:
 ```bash
 pip install numpy
 ```

-- If virutal environment is not activated:
+- If virtual environment is not activated:
     - For Windows:
         ```bash
         [project-folder\python-folder]\python.exe -m pip install numpy